davidecavestro/gphotos-cdp-docker/README.md

 # docker-gphotos-cdp

-A container image based on [gphotos-cdp](https://github.com/perkeep/gphotos-cdp) and [chromedp/headless-shell](https://github.com/chromedp/docker-headless-shell) to download items from Google Photos with their original geo-location attributes.
+A container image based on [gphotos-cdp](https://github.com/perkeep/gphotos-cdp) and [chromedp/headless-shell](https://github.com/chromedp/docker-headless-shell) to download items from Google Photos with their original geo-location attributes, at original quality.

-# Example usage
+## Example usage

-## Create a browser profile
+### Create a browser profile

 Launch the browser with a profile from scratch into an empty folder and complete the authentication.
 ```bash